Duncan Ferguson

-Duncan Cowan Ferguson (born 27 December 1971) is a Scottish former professional footballer, who is currently the manager of EFL League One club Forest Green Rovers.
+Duncan Cowan Ferguson (born 27 December 1971) is a Scottish football manager and former player.

 He began his career at Dundee United in 1990, and moved to Rangers in 1993 for what was then a British transfer record fee.
-He spent the remainder of his career in England, moving to Everton in 1994 before a stint with Newcastle United between 1998 and 2000, after which he returned to Everton where he retired in 2006.
+He spent the remainder of his career in England, moving to Everton in 1994 before a stint with Newcastle United between 1998 and 2000, after which he returned to Everton, where he retired in 2006.

 During his career, Ferguson won the FA Cup with Everton in 1995.
-He was capped for Scotland seven times, playing at UEFA Euro 1992, but made himself unavailable for selection for the national team from 1997 due to a dispute with the Scottish Football Association.
+He was capped for Scotland seven times, playing at UEFA Euro 1992, but made himself unavailable for selection for the national team from 1997 due to a dispute with the Scottish Football Association (SFA).
 He has scored more goals than any other Scottish player in England's Premier League since its creation in 1992.

 Ferguson's aggressive style of play resulted in a career total of nine red cards, as well as a three-month prison sentence following an on-field assault of Raith Rovers' John McStay in 1994.
 Eight of those red cards were in the English Premier League, where he holds the joint record for dismissals alongside Patrick Vieira and Richard Dunne.
 He is known by the nicknames "Big Dunc" and "Duncan Disorderly".

-Ferguson was promoted to the first team coaching staff at Everton in 2014.
+Ferguson was promoted to the first-team coaching staff at Everton in 2014.
 Following the dismissal of Everton manager Marco Silva in December 2019, he was named as the team's caretaker manager until Silva's replacement Carlo Ancelotti was appointed manager a few weeks later, at which point Ferguson was made assistant manager.
-He was also the caretaker manager in both 2019 and 2022.
+Ferguson left Everton after a second stint as caretaker manager in 2022.
+After a brief spell as Forest Green Rovers manager, he was appointed manager of Inverness Caledonian Thistle in September 2023 and was sacked when the club went into administration in October 2024.

 Club career

 Dundee United

-Born in Stirling, Ferguson played for the juvenile side Carse Thistle.
-Dundee United signed him as a schoolboy and he went on to win the BP Youth Cup in 1990.
-Later that year Ferguson made his professional debut for them against Rangers at Ibrox Stadium on 10 November 1990.
-His first goal was an extra time winner against East Fife in the Scottish Cup on 29 January 1991.
+Born in Stirling, Ferguson played for the juvenile side Carse Thistle, initially as a left-back.
+Dundee United signed him as a schoolboy, and he went on to win the BP Youth Cup in 1990.
+Later that year, on 10 November, Ferguson made his professional debut for them against Rangers at Ibrox Stadium.
+His first goal was an extra-time winner against East Fife in the Scottish Cup on 29 January 1991.

-The following season saw him become a first team regular, with 41 appearances and 16 goals he became the club's top scorer.
+The following season saw him become a first-team regular.
+With 41 appearances and 16 goals, he became the club's top scorer.
 His good form continued in 1992–93 with 33 appearances and 15 goals.
-The form he displayed at Dundee United also saw him win a call up to the Scottish national team.
+The form he displayed at Dundee United also saw him win a call-up to the Scotland national team.